 Explore our newly-designed Habitat Haven where students share a habitat with wildlife and are encouraged to play, explore and learn.

-Teach environmental stewardship from a young age.
 The Habitat Heroes experience promotes learning through spontaneity, self-managed risk, exploration, discovery, manipulation and observation, where children can meet and learn about a range of animals in a shared habitat.

 Students are supported to use all their senses as they explore habitats, understand the interdependence natural systems and determine how the survival of living things are interconnected.